enasequence/read_docs/submit/reads/interactive.rst

 6. Click 'Download TSV Template' to acquire a copy of your customised template spreadsheet

-Step B: Complete The Template Spreadsheet
+Step 2: Complete The Template Spreadsheet
 =========================================